MaelAstruc/stata_match/README.md

     * Any string with these characters will create a bug (if it does not, it's another bug)
 	* These characters are not too common so it should be ok
 	* This is because the code uses regex to split and replace characters
-* Does not check for overlaping conditions
-	* Doing this with final data and dummies is computationally expensive
-	* The last branch is the one that matters if there are collisions
-	* Just like with replace if statements
 * check_levelsof checks if all the levels have values in a loop
 	* it does not check if they are covered in the conditions
 	* this means that there is a warning even if missing values are intended in the conditions